doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 ```

 ## Step 4: White-boxing it like it's hot, White-boxing it like it's hot
-This step is a really important one for us, it's actually the first one where we are going to be able to both remove the key & to start the tables generator project.
+This step is a really important one for us, it's actually the first one where we are going to be able to both remove the key & start the tables generator project.
 The tables generator project basically generates everything we need to have our white-box AES encryption working.

 Now we don't need the key schedule anymore in the AES encryption function (but obviously we will need it on the table generator side), and we can keep only the encryption loop.